Elaina Boytor - Qualitative Education Researcher

 I also am drawn to research opportunities that involve assistive technologies, universal design, and other ways to improve accessibility for all users.
 My goal is to always conduct social science research that aligns with my enthusiasm for technology integration and ability to discover and share knowledge through research, implementation, and recommendation.

-USER EXPERIENCE RESEARCH PROJECTS
+Education RESEARCH PROJECTS

 The following are summaries of research projects conducted as a Learning Experience Researcher with the Digital Youth Network and for my Human-Computer Interaction master's program at DePaul University.